projekt-z-io/IO/README.md

 if you wish to install some packages, don't forget to:

 ### pip freeze > requirements.txt
-to save installed packages into the file.
+to save the installed packages into the file.